mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Deal 2 damage to exactly two random enemy minions.
 Draw a card at end of turn.

 name:     Unbounded Energy Amulet
-text:     Your General gains +1 Attack.
+text:     Your General gains +1⚔️.
 Your General may move an additional space.

 name:     Whiplash
 text:     **Deploy** and **Ability **1: Deal 2 damage to anything.